jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 <a name="Exercise4"></a>
-## Exercise 4: Modify query to find listings for a specific area using parameters
+## Exercise 4: Modify a query to find listings for a specific area using parameters

 xxxx shut down the virtual machine xxx